 She states her support and gives specific examples to back up her words.
-Overall, her letter stands as a strong statement of support for Rosa and fulfills its purpose as a character reference for Rosa’s admission into Rotary Club.
+Overall, her letter stands as a strong statement of support for Rose and fulfills its purpose as a character reference for Rose's custody hearing.

 Are you looking for a more professionally-oriented letter of recommendation example?
 Check out this job reference sample written by a manager for a full-time employee.

 Want to learn more?
 Head over to our full guide on recommendation letters for eight more samples, along with suggestions for how to write your reference.